-My name is Jennifer Mae Hamilton and I am a postdoctoral research associate in the Department of Gender and Cultural Studies at the University of Sydney, funded by The Seed Box: A Mistra+Formas Environmental Humanities Collaboratory at Linköping University, Sweden.
-My first book This Contentious Storm: An Ecocritical and Performance History of King Lear will be published in August by Bloomsbury Academic.
-I co-convene COMPOSTING Feminisms and Environmental Humanities with Astrida Neimanis.
-You can find more info and other publications on my academia page.
+My first book This Contentious Storm: An Ecocritical and Performance History of King Lear is out with Bloomsbury Academic.
+The open access version is here: https://www.bloomsburycollections.com/book/this-contentious-storm-an-ecocritical-and-performance-history-of-king-lear/.
+I also co-convene COMPOSTING Feminisms and Environmental Humanities with Astrida Neimanis and collaborate with four others as part of the Weathering Collective.
+You can find more info and other projects and publications on my academia page.